-Assessments & RoadmappingCertification auditors can now recognise good practices and identify gaps and shortfalls correctly
+Certification auditors can now recognise good practices and identify gaps and shortfalls correctly

-ISO 55001 auditors are required to have specific asset management knowledge by getting certified in ISO 17021-5.
-In contrast with other management system standards, ISO 55001 explicitly requires evidence of good practices being applied (not just the existence of documents and good intentions).
-This is why it is so essential to use an assessor with real and deep experience of good asset management carries out assessments for your organization.
+ISO 55001 auditors are required to have specific asset management certification in ISO 17021-5.
+In contrast with other management system standards, ISO 55001 explicitly requires evidence of good practices being applied.
+Not just the existence of documents and good intentions.
+It is essential that an assessor with long-term and practical experience in good asset management carries out assessments for your organization.
 Click below to purchase a copy of the ISO 17021-5 requirements from the BSI on-line.

 The answer is the planning process itself, which has derived from 20 years of first-hand industrial experience of what does and does not work in different organisational environments.
-The roadmap development involves some unique steps of challenge, coordination, resource validation and engagement of different parts of the business resulting in a plan that everyone has helped to shape, is transparently prioritised according to the value-for-money, and harnesses all departments and contributions towards a common set of goals.
+The roadmap development involves some unique steps within different parts of the business.
+This results in a plan that everyone has helped to shape.
+A plan that is transparently prioritised according to the value-for-money and harnesses all departments and contributions towards a common set of goals.